robotsorcerer/robotsorcerer.github.io/_posts/2017-04-03-Adaptive-Control-Notes.md

 If \\(\frac{\partial}{\partial{x}} \left(\frac{\partial{h}}{\partial{x}}(x)f(x)\right) g(x) \, |\ \_{x = x\_0} \neq 0 \\) then \eqref{eq:nlnr1} is said to have a relative degree 2 at \\(x\_0\\).
 We can continue the differentiation in a neighborhood of \\(x\_0\\) if \\(\frac{\partial}{\partial{x}} \left(\frac{\partial{h}}{\partial{x}}(x)f(x)\right)g(x) = 0 \\) in the neighborhood of \\(x\_0\\).

+> There are two general cases of adopting adaptive control to nonlinear systems: (i) nonlinear systems whose nonlinear functions are known but unknown parameters appear linearly. (ii) the nonlinear functions are assumed known by multiplying nonlinear basis functions with unknown parameters to be determined.

 More generally,